 - Vaginal Pain: There are several different causes of pain at the vaginal opening or midway inside-

 - Vaginal dryness: This is the most common cause of pain during intercourse.
 Oftentimes, it comes from not being aroused enough before engaging in penetration.
 It can also occur from certain medications, or from certain times in your life, like right after pregnancy, breastfeeding, or during menopause.
 This is because these times in your life are times when your estrogen levels are extremely low, which causes vaginal dryness.
-Oftentimes, using a lubrication or jelly can help ease the dryness and make safe less painful for you.
+Oftentimes, using lubrication or jelly can help ease the dryness and make safe less painful for you.

 - Vaginitis: This is an inflammation of the vagina.
 It has several different causes, including a bacterial or yeast infection, as well as an allergic reaction from soaps or douches.
-Vaginitis can often be cured by medication that is placed in the vagina or taken orally.
+Vaginitis can often be cured by a medication that is placed in the vagina or taken orally.
 Symptoms of vaginitis include discharge, itching, and burning of the vagina or vulva.

 - Vaginismus: This is a condition in which the muscles of the vagina spasm when your partner tries to enter your vagina, resulting in pain.
 It can also happen during normal pelvic exams at your doctor’s office.
 There are several causes of vaginismus, including-